• Skip to primary navigation

 • Heat the olive oil in a heavy-bottomed saucepan over medium-high heat.

 • Reduce the heat to medium.
-Add the chopped onions and shallots.
+Add the chopped onions and green onions.
 Sauté until softened (4-5 minutes).

 • Add the chopped garlic and sauté for 30 seconds.